USEPA/RAQSAPI/dev/contributing.md

 # How can I contribute

-Even if you are not an experienced R programmer there are plenty of oppertunities for you to contribute.
-Most of the people involved in this project contribute to it outside of their primary EPA duties so resources are limited so any assistance with this project is very much apprechiated.
+Even if you are not an experienced R programmer there are plenty of opportunities for you to contribute.
+Most of the people involved in this project contribute to it outside of their primary EPA duties so resources are limited so any assistance with this project is very much appreciated.
 Some areas where help is needed include:

-  - Documentation: This is a major time-consuming aspect of any progamming project.
-The README, RAQSAPIvignettes, ROxygen2 notes, the reference manual and changelogs are importnt tools used to communicate to end users how to setup, use and contribute to the RAQSAPI project.
+-   Documentation: This is a major time-consuming aspect of any programming project.
+The README, RAQSAPIvignettes, ROxygen2 notes, the reference manual and changelogs are important tools used to communicate to end users how to setup, use and contribute to the RAQSAPI project.
 Since the aim of the project is to create a easy to use library for users who may not be experts in using the R